ericpruitt/emus/core/README.md

     this, Less has been modified to to act as though "--quit-on-intr" ("-K") is set when less than one screen of text has been shown, "--no-init" ("-X") and "--quit-if-one-screen" ("-F") are set.
+- **tmux**
+  - When "mode-keys" is set to "vi" and there is an active search query in copy-mode, the search query is preserved when using movement commands.

 Repository Layout
 -----------------